pujanajmera/fields-chimera/README.md

 # fields-chimera
-This repository hosts code for visualizing 1,2, or 3 dimensional vector fields in the Chimera biomolecular software suite
+This repository hosts code for visualizing 3 dimensional vector fields in the Chimera biomolecular software suite

 Upon installation with ```pip install .```, the following scripts will be available to use: